ecolab-nus/loom-dataflow/README.md

 ninja install
 ```

-This will install MLIR cmake files to `$HOME/opt/llvm-mlir/lib/cmake/mlir` and llvm-lit will be available at `$HOME/llvm-project/build/bin/llvm-lit`.
+This will install MLIR cmake files to `/opt/llvm-mlir/lib/cmake/mlir`.
+Note that many installs do not ship `llvm-lit` in the install tree; prefer installing `lit` via pipx or in a venv and using it from your PATH.

 ## Building the Project